Discontinuous Galerkin methods for the Laplace-Beltrami operator on point cloud: Patches reconstructed from point clouds and their error analysis

-\end{proof} \begin{remark} We note that surprisingly the two error estimates of the Jacobian $\norm{\partial \pi -\partial \pi_h^k }_{L^\infty(\Omega_h)} $ and the metric tensors $ \norm{g-g_h^k}_{L^\infty}$ are not of the same order, even though the metric tensors are represented by product of Jacobian and its transpose given in \eqref{eq:metric_tensor}.
-The extra order for the metric tensor approximation is due to the assumption that the local patches parameterized by $\Omega_h$ are in the $\mathcal{O}(h^2)$ neighborhood of $\Omega_h$, which results in the estimate in \eqref{eq:geo_approx2}.
-For the interpolating polynomial patches of a smooth manifold as in the literature, \eqref{eq:geo_approx2} is automatically fulfilled.
-However, it is not granted for arbitrary approximations.
-Notice that, with only the condition \eqref{eq:geo_approx1}, it is in general not sufficient to prove the results in Theorem \ref{thm:geo_error}.
-For the interpolating polynomial patches of a smooth manifold as in the literature, \eqref{eq:geo_approx2} is automatically fulfilled, which seems to be not granted for arbitrary approximations.
-Notice that, with only the condition \eqref{eq:geo_approx1}, it is in general not sufficient to prove the results in Theorem \ref{thm:geo_error}.
-An immediate example one may think is a right-angled triangle with two orthogonal edges of length $h$, while another right-angled triangle in the same plane with two orthogonal edges of length $h+h^{k+1}$.
-For such a pair, \eqref{eq:geo_approx1} is satisfied but not \eqref{eq:geo_approx2}.
-Then the ratio of the areas of the two triangles is $1+2h^{k}+h^{k+1}$, i.e., $\norm{\frac{\sqrt{\abs{g}}-\sqrt{\abs{g^k_h} }}{\sqrt{\abs{g}}}}_{L^\infty} =2h^{k}+h^{k+1}$ for these two patches, which does not give the results in Theorem \ref{thm:geo_error}.
-This also explains that the closeness property \eqref{eq:geo_approx2} in Proposition \ref{prop:nodal_accu} for Algorithm \ref{alg:point_estimate} is crucial. \end{remark} \begin{remark} The result of Proposition \ref{prop:nodal_accu} implies that to have the same error bounds in Theorem \ref{thm:geo_error}, it is not necessary to require the points from the point cloud to be on the exact manifold.
-We believe that \eqref{eq:geo_approx1} and \eqref{eq:geo_approx2} are the sufficient conditions to derive the error bounds of the metric tensors in such cases. \end{remark}
+\begin{remark} We note that surprisingly the two error estimates of the Jacobian $\norm{\partial \pi -\partial \pi_h^k }_{L^\infty(\Omega_h)} $ and the metric tensors $ \norm{g-g_h^k}_{L^\infty}$ are not of the same order, even though the metric tensors are represented by product of Jacobian and its transpose given in \eqref{eq:metric_tensor}.
+The extra order for the metric tensor approximation is due to the assumption that the local patches parameterized by $\Omega_h$ are in the $\mathcal{O}(h^2)$ neighborhood of $\Omega_h$, which results in the estimate \eqref{eq:geo_approx2}.
+For the interpolating polynomial patches of a smooth manifold as in the literature, the estimate in \eqref{eq:geo_approx2} is automatically fulfilled, which, however, seems to be not granted for arbitrary approximations. \emph{Notice that, with only the condition in \eqref{eq:geo_approx1}, it is in general not sufficient to prove the results in Theorem \ref{thm:geo_error}.} To show that \eqref{eq:geo_approx2} is indeed required, an immediate example one may think is a right-angled triangle with two orthogonal edges of length $h$, while another right-angled triangle in the same plane with two orthogonal edges of length $h+h^{k+1}$.
+For such a pair, the inequality of \eqref{eq:geo_approx1} is satisfied but not the one in \eqref{eq:geo_approx2}.
+Then the ratio of the areas of the two triangles is $1+2h^{k}+h^{2k}$, i.e., $\norm{\frac{\sqrt{\abs{g}}-\sqrt{\abs{g^k_h} }}{\sqrt{\abs{g}}}}_{L^\infty} =2h^{k}+h^{2k}$.
+That is it has one order less than the result in Theorem \ref{thm:geo_error}. \end{remark}